JCMSK/2022_JCW/README.md

 - Recommendations:
   - At Amsterdam Schipol International Airport, train tracks are in the airport hall.
 You do *not* need to leave the airport building.
 Buy the ticket in the hall, go downstairs to the tracks, and enjoy the trip!
     ![](./figures/schipol_trains.png)
   - From Amsterdam Schipol International Airport to Maastricht: The trip takes about 2h45'.
-We recommend to transfer in Utrecht or 'S-Hertogenbosch (not Amsterdam)
+We recommend to transfer in Utrecht or 'S-Hertogenbosch (not Amsterdam). *Important*: **Sit in the front of the train**.
+Sometimes (mainly late at night) the train splits in 2 parts in Eindhoven.
+The head of the train goes to Maastricht, and the tail of the train goes to Venlo.
+They communicate the split on the train, but it often is only in Dutch
   - From Maastricht train station to The Student Hotel:
     - By bus: Go outside the train station, and find bus terminals on the right.
 You can buy a ticket on the bus.
 Several buses go to The Student Hotel and they are very frequent
       ![](./figures/maastricht_buses.png)